-- Increased limitations and carryovers for charitable contributions that were made during 2020 and 2021. - Exclusion from gross income of emergency financial aid grants made on or after March 27, 2020. - Temporary elimination of the 50% limitation on the deduction of expenses for food or beverages provided by a restaurant that are paid or incurred after December 31, 2020, and before January 1, 2023. - Temporary special rules for health and dependent care Flexible Spending Arrangements.
+Increased limitations and carryovers for charitable contributions that were made during 2020 and 2021.

+- Temporary elimination of the 50% limitation on the deduction of expenses for food or beverages provided by a restaurant that are paid or incurred after December 31, 2020, and before January 1, 2023. - Temporary special rules for health and dependent care Flexible Spending Arrangements.